The Flatirons: Wildlife and conservation

-At the base of the Rocky Mountains, the slab rock formation called "The Flatirons" has attracted many tourists and residents year-round with its natural beauty.
-This beautiful illusion overlooks the city of Boulder, providing a breathtaking backdrop.
-These slabs aren't known just for their looks but can also be used for outdoor recreation and wildlife viewing.
-The Flatirons are a hot spot for a variety of species in the Rocky Mountains and give many tourists a sight to see.
-On the green grass of the Flatirons, tourists and hikers may be lucky enough to witness wild mammals such as the elk, coyote, and red fox. marmot, porcupine, weasel, etc. At the top of the Flatirons, you can find visitors engaging in bird watching.
-As many varieties of birds live on these rocks, the most popular among visitors are peregrine falcons, prairie falcons, and golden eagles.
+At the base of the Rocky Mountains, the slab rock formation called "The Flatirons" has attracts many tourists and residents year-round.
+This illusion overlooks the city of Boulder.
+Tourists and hikers witness wild mammals such as the elk, coyote, red fox, marmot, porcupine, weasel, and et cetera.
+As many varieties of birds live on these rocks, the birds witnessed are peregrine falcons, prairie falcons, and golden eagles.

-As many have come to appreciate the flora and fauna of this amazing ecosystem, some wildlife, such as bears, mountain lions, and coyotes, should also be watched for, as these animals should be respected.
-In conclusion, these Flatirons have a thriving ecosystem, so as you visit this monument make sure to respect its environment and enjoy its natural creations.
+Along with the flora and fauna of this ecosystem, some wildlife, such as bears, mountain lions, and coyotes, are also inhabitants of the region.

 A symbol of Boulder

 Images of the numbered Flatirons on Green Mountain are ubiquitous symbols of the city of Boulder.
 Due to the way these flatirons are lying, this can give the illusion of a flat iron tool, hence the name "Flatirons".
 These Flatirons also symbolize the wildlife and nature that the city of Boulder is known for.
 The area abounds with photographs, drawings, paintings, and sculptures.
 The city government, the University of Colorado, and many businesses make use of this symbol in their logos, advertisements, and marketing materials.
 Many businesses also use the word "Flatirons "or "The Flatiron" in their names.
 In addition, Boulder often is referred to in the tech industry as the "Silicon Flatirons", analogous to Santa Clara Valley's famous nickname.

 The third Flatiron bore a "CU," for the University of Colorado, in 50 ft white letters from the 1950s until 1980, when the city painted over the initials to restore the natural look of the stone formation.

 CU students Dale Johnson and Robert Rowlands climbed the Flatiron one night in November 1949 to paint the original "C." The "C" was removed and painted again, with a "U" being added in the 1950s.
 The city of Boulder painted over these letters because many of the citizens felt like it took away the slab's natural beauty.
 The letters are still faintly visible under the reddish paint used by the city in 1980.